Polystyreeni/RetroFPSGame/README.md

 # RetroFPSGame
-Source C# files for a current Unity project I'm working on
+Source C# files for the current Unity project I'm working on.

+May contain some obsolete content which is left from testing.